bll744958765/SAM/README.md

 ## Comparison test

-The results of the comparison experiments in Table 1 are available in the Comparison folder.
-The baseline methods have been named according to the dataset.
-The corresponding folder can be opened to find the corresponding baseline model code.
-For example, the Comparison/Generation/generation-LEGNNP-RNP folder is the model code for LEGNNP-RNP on the synthetic dataset.
+The results of the comparative experiments presented in Table 1 can be found in the Comparison folder.
+Each baseline method is organized and named according to the corresponding dataset.
+To locate the code for a specific baseline model, navigate to the appropriate subfolder.
+For example, the code for the LEGNNP-RNP model applied to the synthetic dataset is located in the Comparison/Generation/generation-LEGNNP-RNP directory.

-The experimental results in Table 2 can be obtained by running the code SAM. where Set dataset=‘generation’, model_name=[‘SAM_GCN’, ‘SAM_GAT’, ‘SAM_GraphSage’], batch_size=128, epochs=128, lr=0.1, lamba=0.1, emb_dim= 128, residual_training=[True,False], MMD=[True,False], , k=5. that is.
-The response prediction results can be found in the result_out.csv file under the corresponding traind folder.
+The experimental results presented in Table 2 can be reproduced by running the SAM code with the following configuration: dataset='generation', model_name=['SAM_GCN', 'SAM_GAT', 'SAM_GraphSage'], batch_size=128, epochs=128, lr=0.1, lambda=0.1, emb_dim=128, residual_training=[True, False], MMD=[True, False], and k=5.
+The response prediction results are saved in the result_out.csv file, located in the corresponding traind folder after training.

 ## Flexibility of the Model

-The experimental results in Table 2 can be obtained by running the code SAM. where Set dataset=‘generation’, model_name=[‘SAM_GCN’, ‘SAM_GAT’, ‘SAM_GraphSage’], batch_size=128, epochs=128, lr=0.1, lamba=0.1, emb_dim= 128, residual_training=[True,False], MMD=[True,False],  k=5. that is.
-The response prediction results can be found in the result_out.csv file under the corresponding traind folder.
+The experimental results shown in Table 2 can be reproduced by running the SAM code with the following configuration: dataset='generation', model_name=['SAM_GCN', 'SAM_GAT', 'SAM_GraphSage'], batch_size=128, epochs=128, lr=0.1, lambda=0.1, emb_dim=128, residual_training=[True, False], MMD=[True, False], and k=5.
+The response prediction results will be saved in the result_out.csv file, located in the corresponding traind folder after training.

 ## Self-adaptive Loss Weights Studies
-The experimental results in Table 3 can be obtained by running the SAM. where Set dataset=‘generation’, model_name=[‘SAM_GCN’, batch_size=128, epochs=128, lr=0.1, lamba=0.1, emb_dim= 128, residual_training=True, MMD=True,  k=5 lamba=0.1.
-Running SAM_LAlpha0.1, SAM_Alpha0.5, SAM_Alpha1, the comparison results are obtained by setting lamba=[-1,-0.5,-0.1] in the hyperparameter selection.
+The experimental results presented in Table 3 can be obtained by running the SAM model with the following settings: dataset='generation', model_name='SAM_GCN', batch_size=128, epochs=128, lr=0.1, lambda=0.1, emb_dim=128, residual_training=True, MMD=True, and k=5.

+To evaluate the effect of the hyperparameter lambda, experiments were conducted in the SAM_Alpha folder by running SAM_Alpha0.1, SAM_Alpha0.5, and SAM_Alpha1.
+The comparison results in Table 3 correspond to setting lambda=[-1, -0.5, -0.1] in the hyperparameter selection process.

 ## Ablation Study
-The results in Figure 10 run the corresponding code in the ablation study folder.
-We have named the folders according to the name of each method.
-Please run the code directly after dataset=[‘cali’, ‘generation’] to get the results.
+The results shown in Figure 10 can be obtained by running the corresponding code in the Ablation Study folder.
+Each folder is named according to the respective method.
+To reproduce the results, simply set dataset=['cali', 'generation'] and execute the code directly.

-The results in Figure 11 can be obtained by setting hyperparameters in the SAM folder
+The results in Figure 11 can be reproduced by setting the hyperparameters in the SAM folder as follows:

-    DATA = ‘generation’
+    DATA = 'generation'
     lr_list = [0.1, 0.005, 0.001]
     TRAIN_SIZE = [0.1, 0.2, 0.3]
     BATCHS = [32, 64, 128, 256]
     embedding = [32, 64, 128, 256]

 ## Visualisation
-The Figure folder contains all the data and code used to draw the graph.
-Where generation data.ipynb is used for the generation and visualisation code for the synthetic dataset and Figure(1).ipynb is used to draw all other figures.
-The data used to draw the plots is also contained in this folder.
+The Figure folder contains all the data and code required for plotting the figures in the manuscript.
+Specifically:

+generation data.ipynb includes the code for generating and visualizing the synthetic dataset (used in Figure 1).

+Figure(1).ipynb is used to generate all other figures.

+All necessary datasets for plotting are also provided in this folder.

-If you need to generate raw data, you can run the appropriate code to do so.
+If you need to regenerate raw data for specific figures, you can execute the corresponding scripts:

-For example, if you need to generate the raw data for Figure 4(a) in the manuscript, run the LEGNN-RNP.py file in the generation_LEGNN-RNP folder.
-There is no need to adjust the hyperparameters here, and the prediction_0.csv can be obtained for plotting in the resulting generation/generation_LEGNN-RNP/trained file at the end of the code run.
-If you need to generate raw data for Figure 4(b) in the manuscript, run train.py in the SAM folder.
-Set dataset='generation', model_name='SAM_GCN', batch_size=128, epochs=128, lr=0.1, lamba=0.1, emb_dim=128, residual_training=True, MMD=True , k=5.
-After running the model, please get the file test_out0. in traind/generation-SAM-SAM_GCN-MAE-size0.1-k5-emb64-lr0.1-bs32-ep500-nor0-xuhao10_2MMD0.1_Apr/result.csv for plotting.
+To generate the raw data for Figure 4(a):
+Run the LEGNN-RNP.py script in the generation_LEGNN-RNP folder.
+No hyperparameter adjustment is needed.
+Upon completion, the predicted results will be saved in: generation/generation_LEGNN-RNP/trained/prediction_0.csv

+To generate the raw data for Figure 4(b):
+Run the train.py script in the SAM folder with the following settings: dataset = 'generation' model_name = 'SAM_GCN' batch_size = 128
+epochs = 128
+lr = 0.1
+lamba = 0.1
+emb_dim = 128
+residual_training = True
+MMD = True
+k = 5

+After training, the predicted results will be located at: traind/generation-SAM-SAM_GCN-MAE-size0.1-k5-emb64-lr0.1-bs32-ep500-nor0-xuhao10_2MMD0.1_Apr/result.csv